wazo-platform/wazo-doc/source/system/xivo-auth/stock_plugins.rst

 * endpoint_sip: a list of SIP endpoint ID associated to this user
 * endpoing_sccp: a list of SCCP endpoint ID associated to this user
 * endpoint_custom: a list of custum endpoint ID associated to this user
+* agent: a dictionnary with ID and agent number associated to this user